x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 # Exchange admin center in Exchange Online

-The Exchange admin center (EAC) is the web-based management console in Exchange Online that's optimized for on-premises, online, and hybrid Exchange deployments.
+The Exchange admin center (EAC) is a modern, web-based management console for managing Exchange that is designed to provide an experience more in line with the overall Microsoft 365 admin experience.
 It replaces the Exchange Control Panel (ECP) to manage email settings for your organization.

 ## Get to the new Exchange admin center